 MEETS_BASIC_INTEGRITY

-- The app is running on a device that passes basic system integrity checks.
+- The app is running on a device that passes basic system integrity checks, and for Android 13 or later devices requires Android Platform Key Attestation.
 The device may not meet Android compatibility requirements and may not be approved to run Google Play services.
-For example, the device may be running an unrecognized version of Android, may have an unlocked bootloader, or may not have been certified by the manufacturer.
+For example, the device may be running an unrecognized version of Android, may have an unlocked bootloader, unverified boot or may not have been certified by the manufacturer.

 MEETS_STRONG_INTEGRITY

-- The app is running on an Android-powered device with Google Play services and has a strong guarantee of system integrity such as a hardware-backed proof of boot integrity.
+- The app is running on an Android-powered device with Google Play services and has a strong guarantee of system integrity such as a hardware-backed proof of boot integrity and for Android 13 or later devices requires to have a security update in the last year.
 The device passes system integrity checks and meets Android compatibility requirements.

 A single device will return multiple device labels in the device integrity verdict if each of the label's criteria is met.